devmentors/DNC-DShop/README.md

     ports:
       - '6379:6379'
 ```
-Once you have the core infrastructure available, you can start particular DNC project either by executing via `dotnet run` command in `/src/PROJECT_NAME/` directory or starting a shell script `./scripts/start.sh` from the root project directory.
+Once you have the core infrastructure available, you can start a particular `DNC` project either by executing `dotnet run` command in `/src/PROJECT_NAME/` directory or starting a shell script `./scripts/start.sh` from the root project directory.
 The order of starting the services has no meaning whatsoever - just keep in mind that `DShop.Api` acts as a [gateway](https://microservices.io/patterns/apigateway.html) to the whole system (except `DShop.Services.Identity`for authentication).

 You should be able to see new topics and queues available in the RabbitMQ management system, default UI is accessible at [http://localhost:15672](http://localhost:15672).